dimitrij94/bots_crew_test_task/readme.txt

-To run the app use the following commands
+To run the app on Windows just clone it and double click on BookShelf.bat

+For any other operating system

 mvn package
 java -jar target/bots_crew_test_task-1.0-SNAPSHOT